Ropelength Criticality: Noncompact curves

 \section{Noncompact curves}

 Sometimes it is interesting to consider noncompact (but still metrically complete) curves~$L$.
 Since a complete curve $L$ with positive reach is properly embedded, for any compact $K\subset \R^3$, the intersection $L\cap K$ is compact.
-Typically (e.g., by Sard's theorem for almost every closed ball $K$) this intersection is actually a compact subcurve of~$L$.
+Typically (for instance, by Sard's theorem for almost every closed ball $K$) this intersection is actually a compact subcurve of~$L$.

 Of course the length of~$L$ is infinite, but if we restrict our attention to variations $\xi$ supported on some compact $K\subset\R^3$ then $\delta_\xi\length(L)$ and $\delta_\xi\Ts(L)$ are given by the same formulas as before, noting that only those struts and kinks touching~$K\cap L$ -- a compact subfamily -- matter here.